The Ingredients Kitchen

 Chairman’s Comment on the Ingredients Kitchen

-The Ingredients Kitchen has two separate functions designed and built to benefit every single one of our valued partners.
-Firstly, it allows for the testing and quarantine of 367 dry raw ingredients that are stored and dosed separately into 1.5-tonne batches.
-These are then ground and held ready for extrusion to avoid any potential delay.
+The Ingredients Kitchen has two separate functions, each designed and built to benefit every one of our valued partners.
+Firstly, it enables the testing and quarantine of 367 dry raw ingredients, which are stored and dosed separately into 1.5‑tonne batches.
+These ingredients are then ground and held ready for extrusion, thereby avoiding any potential delay.

-Secondly, the storage of the 758 different extruded kibble varieties in 15,000 individual boxes within the Larder, containing approximately 600 kg of complete product, so it can be tested prior to packing and then packed in one of the 7,000 different bags ready to meet the needs of our partners.
+Secondly, it facilitates the storage of 758 different extruded kibble varieties in 15,000 individual boxes within the Larder – each box containing approximately 600 kg of finished product – so that the product can be tested prior to packing and subsequently packed into one of 7,000 different bag formats.

-The whole process allows us to track and trace every ingredient into each bag sold to the end consumer and to be able to guarantee it is safe, having monitored every step.
+The entire process enables us to track and trace every ingredient used in each bag sold to the end consumer, guaranteeing safety through comprehensive monitoring at every stage.

 Bulk Intake

-At the heart of creating exceptional pet food are careful ingredient selection and rigorous testing.
-More than 600 ingredients produced by over 130 suppliers are carefully selected for use in the Ingredients Kitchen.
-Every single ingredient used in our recipes must meet our stringent tests before acceptance.
-GA’s automated sampling and testing capabilities set the standard worldwide.
+At the heart of creating exceptional pet food are meticulous ingredient selection and rigorous testing.
+Over 600 ingredients from more than 130 suppliers are carefully chosen for use in the Ingredients Kitchen.
+Every ingredient must pass our stringent tests before it is accepted; GA’s automated sampling and testing capabilities set the global standard.

-Barley, wheat, and rice are delivered along with other bulk ingredients, either loose or in tote bags, to the bulk delivery area.
-The bulk ingredients on delivery pass through two magnets to detect and extract any metal that may be present in the material.
+Barley, wheat and rice, along with other bulk ingredients delivered either loose or in tote bags, arrive at the bulk delivery area where they pass through two magnets designed to detect and extract any metal present.

-Automated sampling happens at this point.
-This efficient system calculates the intake time of every delivery in order to collect random samples from the start to the end of intake, ensuring consistent testing of the whole intake.
-Samples are collected, labelled, and delivered to the laboratory for testing; results are typically available within 48 hours.
+At this point, automated sampling occurs.
+The system calculates the intake time of each delivery to collect random samples throughout the entire batch, ensuring consistent testing.
+Samples are collected, labelled and sent to the laboratory for analysis, with results typically available within 48 hours.

-Once passed, they enter one of our ninety quarantine silos; each silo can hold 80 tonnes of bulk ingredients.
-Ingredients remain in quarantine until they have passed our meticulous laboratory testing.
-Only then can the ingredients be transferred via a track system to storage above the Ballroom, in preparation for dosing as required by a manufacturing order.
+Once they pass inspection, the ingredients are transferred to one of our ninety quarantine silos – each capable of holding up to 80 tonnes – where they remain until they have met our meticulous laboratory testing criteria.
+Only then are they transferred via a track system to storage above the Ballroom, ready for dosing in line with manufacturing orders.

 The Ballroom

 The Ballroom is where all the ingredients from the three different weighing methods are brought together and combined in a Batch Container (BC).
-The bulk dosing bins enter, the ingredients from the automated weighers are tipped in, and the ingredients are finally added together in the operator tipping room.
-Up to three manufacturing orders can take place at the same time.
+The bulk dosing bins enter, the ingredients from the automated weighers are poured in, and the final components are added in the operator tipping room.
+Up to three manufacturing orders can be processed simultaneously.

-Once dosed, the BC is taken up several levels, mixed, and put through a grinder.
-A sieve ensures that any material which is too fine will bypass the grinder.
-Once ground, the material is dropped back into the original BC, which has now been returned to the Ballroom level.
+Once dosed, the BC is elevated several levels, where the ingredients are mixed and passed through a grinder.
+A sieve ensures that any material too fine bypasses the grinder.
+The ground material is then returned to the original BC, which is brought back to the Ballroom level.

-Some materials are not suitable for grinding, so they can be dosed after the other materials have been ground.
-These materials are dosed into green boxes, which are then added to the BC mix separately at pre-extrusion, i.e., just before entering the extruder.
+Certain materials that are not suitable for grinding are dosed separately after the other ingredients have been ground.
+These are placed into green boxes and added to the BC mix separately at the pre-extrusion stage, that is, just before entering the extruder.

 Hand Ingredients

-The Pick-and-Mix system has been designed to allow for the creation of 22,500 pick-and-mix boxes per year at the maximum output capacity of 120,000 tonnes per year.
-This equates to 62 boxes per day.
-Our buyers select from more than 130 trusted suppliers from over 50 countries worldwide, providing our partners and GA with over 600 different ingredients as diverse as frankincense, marigold, aniseed, cinnamon, papaya, and dried insects to create outstanding and unique recipes.
+The Pick-and-Mix system has been designed to produce up to 22,500 pick-and-mix boxes per year, at a maximum output capacity of 120,000 tonnes per year – approximately 62 boxes per day.
+Our buyers source from over 130 trusted suppliers spanning more than 50 countries, providing our partners and GA with over 600 different ingredients ranging from frankincense, marigold, aniseed and cinnamon to papaya and dried insects, all to create outstanding and unique recipes.

-The Kardex system removes the opportunity for operator error by monitoring the location of every blue box and controlling which box is presented to the operator.
-The RFID system used at the tipping stations, combined with our Genesis system, ensures operator accuracy the first time, every time.
+The Kardex system minimises operator error by monitoring the location of every blue box and controlling which box is presented to the operator, while the RFID system used at the tipping stations, in conjunction with our Genesis system, ensures consistent operator accuracy.

 Ingredients Intake

-We have developed our own proprietary IT software called Genesis to monitor, manage, and control every part of the Ingredients Kitchen.
-Using RFID tagging and continuous sampling provides absolute reassurance for partners and the very highest quality for pets.
+We have developed our own proprietary IT software, Genesis, to monitor, manage and control every aspect of the Ingredients Kitchen.
+By utilising RFID tagging and continuous sampling, we provide absolute reassurance for our partners and ensure the highest quality for pets.

-On delivery to the Ingredients Kitchen, identification labels are printed and attached to every pallet and tote to avoid unloaded materials being confused before sampling and registration of the stock.
-The raw ingredients are registered and sampled before being stored in the quarantine area until laboratory testing has been undertaken.
-Each ingredient has a pre-set sampling policy, determining how it should be sampled and what tests should be conducted.
-Laboratory technicians conduct sampling as instructed by our purpose-built software system called Genesis.
+Upon delivery, identification labels are printed and affixed to every pallet and tote to prevent confusion during sampling and stock registration.
+The raw ingredients are then registered, sampled and stored in the quarantine area until laboratory testing is completed.
+Each ingredient follows a pre-set sampling policy that determines how it should be sampled and which tests should be conducted.
+Laboratory technicians carry out the sampling in accordance with the instructions provided by Genesis.

-After materials have been successfully tested, the Genesis system will sequence the movement (via FLT) of delivered materials to one of the three pallet and tote intake pits.
-Each pallet or tote delivered to an intake pit has its barcode scanned so that Genesis knows that a new ingredient has arrived and is ready to be tipped.
+Once the materials have been successfully tested, Genesis sequences their movement (via FLT) to one of the three pallet and tote intake pits.
+Each pallet or tote is scanned upon arrival so that Genesis recognises the new ingredient, ready for processing.

 The Pantry

-With 5,756 red box containers holding up to 900 kg of ingredients each, the Pantry has the capacity to hold over 5 million kilograms.
-Efficiency and traceability in motion, the Pantry is made up of 36 bays across six aisles, on eight levels, with two sides, two deep.
+The Pantry comprises 5,756 red box containers, each capable of holding up to 900 kg of ingredients, giving it a total capacity of over 5 million kilograms.
+Designed for efficiency and traceability, the Pantry consists of 36 bays across six aisles on eight levels, arranged two deep on each side.

-Using the RFID system and control room operation, the Pantry provides full traceability and optimum ingredient freshness.
-Henry, one of GA’s automated guided vehicles, transfers approved ingredients inside red containers from the intake pits to the Pantry shuttle system.
-Then, one of several automated cranes places the tagged containers into appropriate locations in the Pantry warehouse.
+Using the RFID system and control room operations, the Pantry ensures full traceability and optimal ingredient freshness.
+Henry, one of GA’s automated guided vehicles, transfers approved ingredients contained in red containers from the intake pits to the Pantry shuttle system.
+Subsequently, one of several automated cranes places the tagged containers in the appropriate locations within the Pantry warehouse.

-The Pantry is run using our Integrated Warehouse Management System (IWS), which monitors where different containers are and their status in real time.
-The IWS uses the RFID tag to enable operators to track the contents of each container or identify when a container is empty or requires cleaning.
-Ingredients are stored in three different zones according to their usage to optimise efficiency.
-The most frequently used materials are stored in Zone A, which has the shortest travel time for the crane.
+The Pantry is managed using our Integrated Warehouse Management System (IWS), which monitors the location and status of each container in real time via RFID.
+To optimise efficiency, ingredients are stored in three distinct zones according to their usage, with the most frequently used materials located in Zone A, which offers the shortest travel time for the crane.

 Laboratories

-GA’s core value of quality is of paramount importance in all functions of the business, and none more so than the onsite laboratory.
-As a science-led manufacturer, our technicians perform around 1,166 tests per week, including micro-testing, ash, fibre, oil, moisture, and protein testing on all raw and finished products.
-Our quality and food safety laboratory is designed to be cross-functional across nutritional and regulatory compliance, authenticity and micro-profiling, safety, sensory, and innovation.
+Quality is one of GA’s core values, and it is of paramount importance in all aspects of our business, particularly in our onsite laboratory.
+As a science-led manufacturer, our technicians conduct approximately 1,166 tests per week – including micro-testing, ash, fibre, oil, moisture and protein analysis on all raw and finished products.
+Our quality and food safety laboratory is designed to be cross-functional, covering nutritional and regulatory compliance, authenticity and micro-profiling, safety, sensory analysis and innovation.

-Our expert team delivers peace of mind for you and your brands, providing unrivalled claims and food quality.
-Investments in the latest technology mean we supply data on food integrity to ensure all goods in and out meet the regulatory criteria.
+Our expert team provides peace of mind by delivering unrivalled claims and food quality.
+Investments in the latest technology enable us to supply data on food integrity, ensuring that all products meet regulatory criteria.

-Equipped with the most advanced instruments and outstanding technicians, allowing rapid parameter assessments and generating objective data, means we can report MOP (moisture, oil, and protein testing) results in minutes instead of hours.
+With the most advanced instruments and outstanding technicians, we can report MOP (moisture, oil and protein) test results in minutes rather than hours.

-All ingredients at GA are subjected to numerous quality checks to ensure only the best ingredients are accepted for use in the products.
-Every ingredient has an individual tailor-made testing regime and specification in line with the attributes and vulnerabilities of the ingredients.
-Detailed risk assessments of each ingredient have been determined prior to purchase.
-This unique system ensures the full traceability of every product.
+Every ingredient undergoes numerous quality checks to ensure only the best materials are accepted for use.
+Each ingredient is assigned a tailor-made testing regime and specification based on its unique attributes and vulnerabilities, with detailed risk assessments conducted prior to purchase, ensuring full traceability of every product.

-The lab team coordinate testing with a defined process.
-Every new sample is assigned a unique barcode, which is printed onto a label and fixed to the sample container.
-The sample is scanned and left at the raw material drop-off point within Laboratory 1 before being transferred to Laboratory 2, where all raw ingredient samples are scanned at the NIR test machine.
-Microbiological testing for Salmonella and Enterobacteriaceae is then undertaken.
+The laboratory team coordinates testing using a defined process.
+Each new sample is assigned a unique barcode, which is printed on a label and affixed to the sample container.
+The sample is scanned and deposited at the raw material drop-off point in Laboratory 1, before being transferred to Laboratory 2, where it is scanned using an NIR test machine.
+Microbiological testing for Salmonella and Enterobacteriaceae is then carried out.

-The raw ingredients are then scanned into Genesis to determine what wet chemistry testing is required.
-Wet chemistry testing includes MOPFA (moisture, oil, protein, fibre, ash), and we now have the capability to turn this around within 48 hours.
-The laboratory works closely with both the Raw Materials and Quality Control departments, who will release the finished products that have been approved via our stringent testing protocols.
+The raw ingredients are subsequently entered into Genesis to determine the required wet chemistry testing – including MOPFA (moisture, oil, protein, fibre, ash) – which we can now complete within 48 hours.
+The laboratory works closely with both the Raw Materials and Quality Control departments, who release finished products only after approval via our stringent testing protocols.

 The Larder

-The Larder, capable of holding between 9.8 to 12 million kilograms of pet food, is fully controlled, with up-to-the-minute information on partner stock.
-The blue containers (known at GA as BFCs—Blue Finished Containers) are transferred to the warehouse cranes for storage via a shuttle transfer vehicle.
-These vehicles move on tracks, like a train, moving in a continuous loop, collecting BFCs from the Parlour and delivering them to the Larder.
+The Larder is capable of holding between 9.8 and 12 million kilograms of pet food and is fully controlled, providing up-to-the-minute information on partner stock.
+The blue containers – known at GA as BFCs (Blue Finished Containers) – are transferred to the warehouse cranes for storage via a shuttle transfer vehicle.
+These vehicles move along tracks in a continuous loop, collecting BFCs from the Parlour and delivering them to the Larder.

-The Larder can hold 14,864 boxes, each containing 650–800 kg of pet food ready for packing.
-The highly responsive and controlled environment can handle around 78 box movements per hour.
+The Larder can store 14,864 boxes, each containing between 650 and 800 kg of pet food ready for packing.
+This highly responsive and controlled environment is capable of handling approximately 78 box movements per hour.

 What is an Automated Guided Vehicle (AGV)?

-GA Pet Food Partners use two types of automated guided vehicles (known as AGVs) within the interior of the Ingredients Kitchen, named Henry and Arthur.
-Designed and engineered for GA by an American technology company, Henry and Arthur are reliable and productive additions to the GA team.
+GA Pet Food Partners utilise two types of automated guided vehicles (AGVs) within the Ingredients Kitchen, named Henry and Arthur.
+Designed and engineered for GA by an American technology company, Henry and Arthur are reliable and productive additions to our team.

-Henry is the fastest, travelling at 2 m/s (metres per second) and weighing in at 1.5 tonnes.
-Arthur is considerably heavier at 2.5 tonnes and is understandably slightly slower, covering 1.8 m/s.
+Henry is the fastest, travelling at 2 m/s and weighing 1.5 tonnes.
+Arthur is considerably heavier at 2.5 tonnes and, understandably, is slightly slower at 1.8 m/s.

-Both are guided by laser strips installed to navigate them along their route, and the control room fully monitors them via Genesis.
+Both vehicles are guided by laser strips that navigate their routes, and the control room monitors them via Genesis.

-Henry’s role is to transfer red containers to and from the Pantry, whilst Arthur is kept busy looking after the batch containers, moving them between the cellar and the station in preparation for extrusion.
+Henry’s role is to transfer red containers to and from the Pantry, while Arthur is responsible for handling the batch containers, moving them between the cellar and the station in preparation for extrusion.

 Camels and Mules (Europe’s First Outdoor AGVs)

 GA’s Camel and Mules are Europe’s first outdoor automated guided vehicles (AGVs).
-Designed similarly to a small van or truck, they use magnetic gyro systems for navigation.
-Designed and built in America, they both travel up to 1 metre per second.
+Resembling small vans or trucks, they utilise magnetic gyro systems for navigation.
+Designed and built in America, both vehicles travel at speeds of up to 1 m/s.

-We built a road specifically for the Camel and Mules, with barriers and traffic lights enabling two-way traffic and three crossing paths for other site traffic.
-The road also has heat pads to ensure it is kept frost-, ice-, and snow-free, providing a non-slip environment all year round.
+We constructed a dedicated road for the Camel and Mules, complete with barriers and traffic lights that enable two-way traffic and provide three crossing paths for other site vehicles.
+The road is equipped with heat pads to keep it free of frost, ice and snow, thereby ensuring a non-slip surface throughout the year.

-After Arthur (one of our other AGVs) has followed its dedicated pathway around the far side of the Pantry and completed its journey at a conveyor in the station area, the batch containers are loaded onto the Camel.
-The Camel can transport up to three batch containers to pre-extrusion in one journey.
+After Arthur – one of our other AGVs – has followed its dedicated pathway around the far side of the Pantry and completed its journey at a conveyor in the station area, the batch containers are loaded onto the Camel.
+The Camel can transport up to three batch containers to the pre-extrusion area in a single journey.

-When a recipe has been manufactured, it is placed into a blue container called a Blue Finished Container (BFC) and sent via an AGV shuttle called a Mule to the Parlour area in the Ingredients Kitchen building.
-The Mule can transfer four BFCs in one journey.
+When a recipe has been manufactured, it is placed into a blue container – known as a Blue Finished Container (BFC) – and then transferred via an AGV shuttle called a Mule to the Parlour area in the Ingredients Kitchen building.
+The Mule is capable of transferring four BFCs in one journey.